Mubarak710/P_assistance/README.md

 # Programming with Python
-A simple Personal Assistance script.
+A Simple Personal Assistance script.